copier-org/copier/docs/configuring.md

         A choice value of `null` makes it become the same as its key.

+    !!! tip "Conditional choices"

+        A choice can be disabled by setting its key (for dict-style or tuple-style choices) or value (for list-style choices) to `""`.
+Disabling a choice is useful when its validity depends on the answer to a previous question in which case a template with a condition on this answer should render an empty string when the choice should be disabled.

     !!! warning

         You are able to use different types for each choice value, but it is not